 About the Corporate Reporting Users' Forum (CRUF)

 The CRUF is a discussion forum.
 Its participants take part in CRUF discussions and joint representations as individuals, not as representatives of their employer organisations.
-It does not seek to achieve consensus views, though at times some or all of its participants will agree to make joint representations to standard setters or to the media.
+It does not seek to achieve consensus views, though at times some or all of its participants will agree to make joint representations to standard setters, regulators or to the media.

 If you would like to receive email alerts, click here

 PwC provides ongoing administrative support to the CRUF and, if requested by CRUF participants, PwC may provide assistance on technical points.
-PwC does not influence the CRUF in its discussions or responses on any given topic, and any views expressed in comment letters or otherwise are the views of the individual CRUF members involved, not the views of PwC.
+PwC does not influence the CRUF in its discussions or responses on any given topic, and any views expressed in comment letters or otherwise are the views of the individual CRUF participants involved, not the views of PwC.